-FRONTLINE: War on the EPA airs and is available to stream on Wednesday, October 11 at 10:00 pm.
+FRONTLINE: War on the EPA is available to stream.

 “You could say Scott Pruitt is one of, if not the most, effective Cabinet members in terms of fulfilling the president’s campaign promises and regulatory reform agenda,” says James Jacoby, the producer, writer, and director of the Frontline investigation War on the EPA, which examines Pruitt’s path to leading an agency he had sued fourteen times as Attorney General of Oklahoma.
 “It’s an effort to reorganize and thin down the administrative state, and Scott Pruitt is certainly emblematic of what they see as their mandate to do that.”

 According to The New York Times, the Trump administration has moved to roll back more than 50 environmental rules since January (Pruitt was confirmed as head of the EPA in February).
 In June, Trump announced that the US would be exiting the Paris Climate Accord, a US-led pact in which 195 nations agreed to reduce emissions and move to green energy sources.
 On Tuesday, Pruitt began one of his most consequential reversals, signing a rule initiating withdrawal from Obama’s signature environmental policy, the Clean Power Plan.
 Intended to cut greenhouse gas emissions, the Plan was announced in 2015 but was stayed in early 2016 by the Supreme Court pending arguments in lower courts over its legality.
 Twenty-nine states and state agencies, including Pruitt’s Oklahoma, had sued the EPA when the plan was announced.
 (A group representing residents of Southeast Chicago and Northwest Indiana plans to sue Pruitt himself over failure to respond to a petition to regulate a top pollutor in the area.)